 (15th March 2013 – 14 ½ miles + 2 unintentional miles)

-A big fear for the Coast to Coast was that it would rain; and then rain and rain for the whole two weeks.
-Sure enough on waking at St Bees, yawning, scratching my head and blearily pulling back the curtains, it was … absolutely … tipping … it … down.
-I sighed, had breakfast, hauled on my waterproofs, sighed, fastened the rain cover onto my rucksack and walked to the beach and the Start Of The Walk.
-I dipped my boot in a salt-water pool (a tradition suggested by Wainwright – to be followed by a dipping at Robin Hood’s Bay), found a stone to throw into the sea at RHB (a tradition started by … erm, who knows), and found my room key still in my pocket.
+My big fear for the Coast to Coast was that it would rain; and then rain solidly for two whole weeks.
+Sure enough on waking at my St Bees B&B, yawning, scratching my head and blearily pulling back the curtains, it … was … absolutely … tipping … it … down.
+I sighed, ate breakfast, hauled on my waterproofs, sighed, fastened the rain cover onto my rucksack and walked to the beach and the Start Of The Walk.
+I dipped my boot in a salt-water pool (a tradition suggested by Wainwright – to be followed by a dipping at Robin Hood’s Bay), found a stone to throw into the sea at RHB (a tradition started by … who knows), and found my room key still in my pocket.
 I sighed, walked the mile or so back to the B&B, returned the key, sighed, turned about and walked back to the beach.
 Right.
 Three miles under my belt and ready to start.

 I’ve walked this stage of the C2C before, in similar weather, and I can’t honestly say the prospect of walking it again enthralled me.
 It’s an OK day’s walk, I think, but hardly an OMG-this-is-amazing kind of day.
 Still, less moaning more walking (and actually I enjoyed it more than I expected).

 It wasn’t great weather for photos as I tried – vainly – to keep the rain off my lens.

 Initially, and after a quick climb, the path follows the cliffs northwards to St Bees Head – a slippery, slidey path that slowed me right down and, on one occasion, sent me sprawling in a cloud of foul language.